cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-migration-prod.md

 If you were using real production servers, Cosmovisor would not reset itself on restart, so you would be safe in this regard.
 You would have time to revisit your server's configuration so as to launch `checkersd` v2 natively.

-On the other hand, you can prepare yet another Compose file, this time specifically for v2:
+In this example you can prepare yet another Compose file, this time specifically for v2:

 ```yaml [https://github.com/cosmos/b9-checkers-academy-draft/blob/migration-prod/prod-sim/docker-compose-v2.yml]
 version: "3.7"